scottysimply/tmod-guide/0 - Start Here/2 - Programs.md

 Add number one and number two
 ```

 Everyone images pseudocode differently.
 What's important is that it is a simplification of real code.
 The rest of this unit will utilize a variant of pseudocode that acts as a blend between C# and Python.
-Unit 1 will introduce C#, and hopefully the transition into C# is eased with this pseudocode.
+Unit 1 will introduce C#, and hopefully the jump will not be too jarring.

 ## Abstraction